dgiantsidi/protocols-aCounters/README.md

 stable value != incremented value).

 `mylib/counter.h`, `mylib/wal_counter.h'` : Stand-Alone asynchronous counters
 that used for debbugging and evaluation.

 `mylib/temporaryCache.h` :  The implementation of our Index.
 Specifically we use a `rocksdb::InlineSkiplist` instance.
-We provide two key comparators (Numerical and Bytewise) and we only use the `BytewiseComparator` to support all key types.
+We provide two key comparators (Numerical and Bytewise) and we only use the `BytewiseComparator` to support all key types (the numerical comparator has been developped for testing purposes).

 `utilities/transactions/pessimistic_transaction.h`, `utilities/transactions/pessimistic_transaction.cc`
 Our protocol's implementation.